poliu2s/MKL/README.md

 MKL
 ===

-Adventures in Intel's Math Kernel Library.
-I am currently using it to speed up some matrix operations at work so I am playing around with the API.
+I am currently using Intel's Math Kernel Library in C++ to speed up matrix calcuations.

+I present some of my implementations and musings here.